Didi Kempot: Early career

 He started working as a street busker in his hometown between 1984 and 1986 before moving to Jakarta.
 According to him, when he arrived in Jakarta to pursue a career in music, he and eight of his friends slept in a narrow room for Rp15,000 per month.
 He said that the room was so narrow that they "sometimes could only sleep on their side [because of the lack of space]."
-The name "Kempot", which is an portmanteau of Kelompok Penyanyi Trotoar (Sidewalk Singer Group), was also coined in Jakarta.
+The name "Kempot", which is a portmanteau of Kelompok Penyanyi Trotoar (Sidewalk Singer Group), was also coined in Jakarta.

 Didi said that at the time, they did not earn enough money to save, because every time they earned some amount, the money would be spent on drinks.
 However, this period was a productive time as he wrote many songs, including "We Cen Yu", "Cidro" (Broken), "Moblong-Moblong" (Perforated), "Lerteler Meneh" (Drunk Again) and "Podo Pintere" (Equally Smart).
 According to Didi, these songs were popular among fellow buskers, even though he had not yet released them officially.
 This convinced him to continue pursuing a music career.
 After busking, Didi usually found time to record songs using blank tapes and tape recorders.
 When a song had been recorded, Didi handed it directly to various recording studios as a demo.
 Didi recounted that often the tape only got so far as the security desk.
 Some of the labels Didi applied for were MSC Plus and Musica Studios.